dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2315: Individual choices in values should be respected.
+### T2315: Everyone has the right to live by their individual beliefs and values.

 |Support|
 |---|